 Is bruising normal after cardiac catheterization?

-A small - and sometimes larger - bruise is normal.
+A small or slightly larger bruise is normal.

 Cardiac catheterization is usually a very safe procedure, complications occur on rare occasions.
 The apparition of a small or sometimes a larger bruise is normal.
-In the area where the doctor inserted the catheter, you might notice a bruise which is caused by blood that has escaped from the vessel under the skin.
+In the area where the catheter was inserted, you might notice a bruise which is caused by blood that has escaped from a vessel.
 It may take a few weeks for this to completely disappear.

 Call your doctor if the following symptoms occur: